halevans/Ski-Map-App/README.md

 ### Component Structure

-> __App__: top-level component; where data is fetched from the API
->
+Pages are denoted in __bold__.

+- __App__: top-level component
-> __--Favourites__: this is the favourites route -- the build of the app will start here to complete the MVP for the list items under "Quick Add"
+- __Home__: this is the Home route, the homepage of the app
->
-> __---ListContainer__: this is a container that renders the individual list items
+- ListContainer: this is a container that renders the individual list items
->
-> __----SubmitForm__: this component contains the form that the user needs to fill in order to add one task to the list.
+- ListInput: this component contains the form that the user needs to fill in order to add items to the list.
 It includes an edit box for the input and a submit button
->
+- ItemsList: this component contains the list of the individual ListItems
-> __----ListItem__: displays a single item that the user has entered.
-It contains the item text, and BUTTONS...
+- ListItem: displays a single item that the user has entered.
+It contains the item text, and and buttons to select item, edit item (which calls the EditModal component), flag item, and delete the individual item
+- EditModal: brings up the option to edit the items in the list
+- EditModal: brings up the option to edit the items in the list
+- Favourites: this is the favourites route
+- __About__: this is the about route

 ### Challenges